Phlebotomy on the Job Training: What Should You Expect?

-Recruiters want to see genuine signs that you’re 100% committed to a career in phlebotomy.
+Recruiters want to see signs that you’re 100% committed to a career in phlebotomy.
 This can be achieved through placement or volunteer work.
 But, how do you take your skills to the next level?

 You’re ‘unlikely’ to have gained enough practical skills on a 4-month training program!
 The purpose of on-the-job phlebotomy training is to build on the academic knowledge that you’ve gained at your local college.

 So, what can you expect from job-based training, and why is it so important?
 When you take a typical phlebotomy training program, you’ll learn the basics of phlebotomy.
 But, there’s no substitute for working directly with real patients and being part of a medical facility each day.

 When you do get a job as a phlebotomist, your training will consist of working directly with a supervisor.
 You’ll regularly learn something new as different scenarios are encountered every day.
 In fact, you probably won’t get to work unsupervised for months.